 Ready to file your expat taxes from Singapore?
 We’ve got a tax solution for you—whether you want to DIY your expat taxes or leave it to one of our experienced Tax Advisors.
 Head on over to our Ways to File page to choose your journey and get started.

-What Americans living or working in Singapore should know
+What Americans working in Singapore should know about U.S. taxes

 Living as an American in Singapore can affect your taxes even if you don’t stay for very long.
 For example, if you earn income while on a short-term assignment, you’ll need to report that income on your U.S. taxes.
 As you establish deeper financial roots in Singapore, you’ll have more considerations for your American tax filing.

 You may need to report your Singapore financial accounts and assets.
 Generally, U.S. taxpayers with more than $10,000 in foreign bank or financial accounts are subject to FBAR filing and reporting requirements.
 You may also be subject to FATCA reporting requirements if you have foreign assets valued at $200,000 and higher.

 You can lower your U.S. bill and avoid dual taxation with certain tax strategies.
 Expats may take advantage of one of two options, detailed below, to lower their taxes.

 - The foreign earned income exclusion allows you to exclude your wages from your U.S. taxes.
 This option is available to those who meet certain time-based residency requirements.

 - The foreign tax credit lets you claim a credit for income taxes paid to a foreign government.

 Your tax rate and personal situation will determine which option is the best for you as a U.S. expat in Singapore.
 You can rely on your H&R Block tax advisor to confirm the best path for you.